When can I be fired?

 An employee manual is not a contract, and your boss will likely not have to follow what it says in order to fire you.
 Still, there are some special cases where your boss may have to follow parts of a manual as if it were a contract.

 Your boss cannot fire you because you are protecting your rights at work.
 Sometimes people get fired because they know or complain about something that is illegal at work.
 This is called “retaliation.”
-It is illegal for your boss to retaliate because you talked or wrote about a problem.
 See Defending Your Rights.